- The entire film An American Carol was meant to be one big long Take That! against Michael Moore.

-In James Cameron's Titanic, a character first says that old Rose is a fraud: "Just like that Russian girl, Anesthesia" (which was also released that year).
+- In James Cameron's Titanic (1997), a character first says that old Rose is a fraud: "Just like that Russian girl, Anesthesia" (which was also released that year).

 Felix: I'll bet that's Mario!
 Fashionably late, per the norm.

-The start of the first xXx movie (the Vin Diesel spy thing, not the porn genre) features a tuxedo-wearing spy finding himself in a club, looking very out of place amongst the hip young kids, before getting himself shot several times.
+- The start of xXx (the Vin Diesel spy thing, not the porn genre) features a tuxedo-wearing spy finding himself in a club, looking very out of place amongst the hip young kids, before getting himself shot several times.